grepcats/angular-recipe-box/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Specs
+* Program should be able to list recipes
+  * Input: land on initial page
+  * Output: a list of recipes

+* Program should allow user to add a new recipe
+  * Input: recipe form
+  * Output: a new recipe added to the list

+* Program should allow user to edit recipes
+  * Input: new form with edit capabilities
+  * Output: updated recipe

+* Program should allow user to delete recipes
+  * Input: delete command
+  * Output: new list of recipes without the deleted recipes

+* Program should allow user to search for recipes
+  * Input: search term
+  * Output: recipes that match search term.d ..